 The time for Maghrib

 The Maghrib time starts as soon as the sun sets at dusk and lasts until the red afterglow or twilight has faded.
-This occurrence should be taken as an indication of when not to pray Magrib, for its time would have ended.
-The Messenger of Allah (PBUH) elucidated this point in Sahih Muslim (612) as follows: “…When you pray Maghrib, its time is until the twilight has disappeared…”
+This occurrence should be taken as an indication of when not to pray Maghrib, for its time would have ended.
+The Messenger of Allah (PBUH) elucidated this point in Sahih Muslim, saying that the time for praying Maghrib lasts until the disappearance of the twilight.